janessaref/whatTheFact/README.md

  __For later builds__

- twitter fact check -reads through tweets and uses response to enter into the fact check api Comments section
+ 1. twitter fact check -reads through tweets and uses response to enter into the fact check api
+ 2. Comments section
- Icons/images that show up with claims
+ 3. Icons/images that show up with claims
+ 4. A Logo to go with the page

  __What we have to say about this project__

- _Aaron_

  _Janessa_